datatrails/datatrails-python/README.rst

 The confirm: field is a control variable for the PythonSDK that ensures that the asset or event is confirmed before returning.
-This is optional and is only required 3rd parties need to immediately retrieve and cryptographically verify your Assets, which can take a few seconds to propagate.
+This is optional and is only required if 3rd parties need to immediately retrieve and cryptographically verify your Assets, which can take a few seconds to propagate.
 It is typically not necessary to wait unless your workflow involves near-real-time communication with 3rd parties and the 3rd party needs instant cryptographic